 The do nothing and representation options are straightforward to implement in that they represent very minor changes.
 Both these options would, however, do very little to capture the significant operational and financial benefits that have been identified.
-Both the governance and single employer options have the potential for substantial enabling benefits and improving public safety and are therefore marked highly for economy, efficiency and effective as a solution of the safety.
+Both the governance and single employer options have the potential for substantial enabling benefits and improving public safety and are therefore marked highly for economy, efficiency and effectiveness as well as public safety.